photoprism/photoprism-docs/docs/user-guide/library/import.md

 #### When should "Move Files" be selected? ####

-If selected, files that have been moved to the *originals* folder, or that already exist, will automatically be deleted from the *import* folder.
+If you select this option, files that have been moved to the *originals* folder or already exist will be automatically deleted from the *import* folder.
-This will save storage if you don't want to keep them as backup, or for any other reason.
+This way you save disk space if you don't want to keep them as backup or for other reasons.

 #### Automatic Import ####

-The Importer is triggered automatically 15 Minutes after the import folder has been edited via WebDAV.
+Importing is triggered automatically when files are [synced with the *import* folder via WebDAV](../sync/webdav.md).

-15 Minutes is the default value, it can be changed using the respective [config option](../../getting-started/config-options.md#index-workers).
+The default safety delay for automatic importing is 3 minutes.
+You can change it through the [PHOTOPRISM_AUTO_IMPORT](../../getting-started/config-options.md#index-workers) config option.

 !!! info "Can I use PhotoPrism to sort files into a configurable folder structure?"
     You have complete freedom in how you organize your originals.
 If you don't like the unique names and